 Apple has been accused of false advertising in a second lawsuit over its Siri ads.

-we reported that a New York resident is suing Apple over Siri, the iPhone 4S’s voice activated assistant feature, saying that it doesn’t work as advertised.
-Now, a second complaint has been filed in the US District Court in Los Angeles, according to a report by
+In March, we reported that a New York resident is suing Apple over Siri, the iPhone 4S’s voice activated assistant feature, saying that it doesn’t work as advertised.
+Now, a second complaint has been filed in the US District Court in Los Angeles, according to a report by The Register.

 “Through its nationwide multimedia marketing campaign, Apple disseminates false and deceptive representations regarding the functionality of the Siri feature,” reads the complaint, which was filed by California resident David Jones and is represented by David Bower, managing partner of the Los Angeles office of the civil-litigation law firm Faruqi & Faruqi LLP.